PennyHow/pennyhow.github.io/_pages/science-writing.md

 ---
-title: "Science writing"
+title: "Scientific writing"
-permalink: /science-writing/
+permalink: /scientific-writing/
 author_profile: true
 ---
 <p style="text-align:justify;">I write regularly on my <span style="text-decoration:underline;"><strong><a href="https://pennyhow.wordpress.com/">blog page</a></strong></span> about glaciology and life in academia.
 Additionally, I have written articles for other groups in different fields, for which information and links are provided below.</p>